Martin boundaries and asymptotic behavior of branching random walks: Preliminaries

-\paragraph{Construction of the BRW induced by $U$.} At this point we construct an auxiliary process, $\{\mathbb{U}_n(x)\}_n$, consisting of all descendants of the original BRW started at $x$, whose trajectory has never exited $U$.
-We now rely on a construction defined in \cite{Zucca}.
-Let us consider a family of probability measures $\{\mu_x^{(G)}\}_{x\in G}$ defined on a set
+At this point we formally define the BRW, relying on a construction defined in \cite{Zucca}.
+Let us consider a family of probability measures $\{\mu_x^{(G)}\}_{x\in G}$ defined on the set of finitely supported functions from $G$ to $\mathbb{N}$